scnslabutsa/myhthelperEduContent/_episodes/TYF11c.md

 * Sometimes, it may be helpful for both of you to talk with a neutral person who may be able to help work through different points of view.

 - Don’t be afraid to laugh.
 Humor may help you and your partner to cope.

+<sup>27</sup>American Society of Clinical Oncology, 2018.
+Talking With Your Spouse or Partner About Cancer